ADVISORI Logo

 • PASM focuses on credential management, PEDM on rights management

-• PASM works at the account level, PEDM at the application and process level
+• PASM operates at the account level, PEDM at the application and process level

 • Modern PAM solutions combine both approaches for comprehensive protection

-Privileged Access Management is a central building block of every Zero-Trust architecture, which operates according to the principle "Never trust, always verify".
-Integration occurs at multiple levels.
+Privileged Access Management is a central building block of every Zero Trust architecture, which operates on the principle of "Never trust, always verify."
+Integration takes place at multiple levels.

 🔄 Core Principles of Integration